-We pride ourselves on being understanding and well-trained when dealing with customers who are experiencing financial difficulties and we would also like to reassure our customers that we will do what we can to help during these traumatic times.
+We pride ourselves on being understanding when helping ALL customers who are experiencing financial difficulties, and we would also like to reassure anyone that is worried, that we will do what we can to help.

 I am worried that my income may change, can you help?

 If you have not yet been affected by the coronavirus (COVID-19) or you can still afford your normal payments, we would recommend that you continue to make those payments.
 While we have a variety of flexible options for customers who have been financially affected, each may have consequences for the customers that take them – and so should only be considered by those in financial difficulty.

 If your circumstances have changed and you are no longer able to afford your normal repayments, please do contact us to speak to our Account Management team.
 They will need to understand your situation, go through the various options open to you and then agree what’s best for your individual circumstances.

 We have also included the link to the Money Advice Service below which provides a range of really useful information for the many different circumstances you could currently find yourself in as a result of coronavirus COVID-19.